BrijenMakwana/code-cibus-hackathon/README.md

 - No matter how many menus a street vendor keeps, it will always be less than the number of consumers in the line.
 - After pandmic, it's not hygenic to touch food menus that have been touched by others before us.

-### After analising the problem statement, I came up with solutions
+### After analysing the problem statement, I came up with solutions

 - Food vendors can install the Foodora app on their smartphones.
 And they can add food items they want to their menu at their price.
 - After doing that, with just the press of a button, a QR code can be generated.
 They just need to print one copy of this QR code and keep it at their stall or restaurant.
 - Foodies then use the same app to scan this QR code and the menu will be presented on their screen.
 - Vendors can add, update, and delete food items from the menu at any time and any number of times.
 And there is no need to generate the QR code again.
-The menu will automatically be updated, and consumers will always get an updated menu.
+The menu will automatically be updated, and Foodies will always get an updated menu.
 - The experience becomes much more satisfying.

 ## Challenges I faced